jamii/imp/diary.md

 ### 2016 Dec 28

 I ported the minesweeper example to the new flow/UI system.
 It's noticably faster - building the hiccup.jl vdom was the majority of the runtime in the previous version, which is daft.

+I also hooked in the table browser so I can poke about inside the minesweeper state.